Skip to main content

 PropertyTypeDefaultDescription

-IsInOverflowboolRead-onlyIndicates whether the button is currently displayed in the overflow menu.
+IsInOverflowboolfalseIndicates whether the button is currently displayed in the overflow menu.
+Set automatically by CommandBar.

-DynamicOverflowOrderint0Controls the order in which primary commands move to overflow when space is limited.
-Lower values overflow first.
+DynamicOverflowOrderint0Controls which primary commands stay visible longest when space is limited.
+Lower values have higher priority and overflow later.

 PropertyTypeDefaultDescription

-IsInOverflowboolRead-onlyIndicates whether the toggle button is currently displayed in the overflow menu.
+IsInOverflowboolfalseIndicates whether the toggle button is currently displayed in the overflow menu.
+Set automatically by CommandBar.

-AppBarSeparator renders a vertical line (in the primary command area) or a horizontal line (in the overflow menu) to visually group related commands.
-It has no configurable properties beyond those inherited from ICommandBarElement.
+CommandBarSeparator renders a vertical line in the primary command area or a horizontal line in the overflow menu to visually group related commands.

 Examples